-The use of the torque limiter in the AIR wheelset allows to manage (limit) in some way the longitudinal forces at the wheel-rail contact, leading in principle to a reduction of the $T_x$ component and the associated $\gamma_x$ creepage and therefore to a reduction of longitudinal wear number $T_x\gamma_x$ .
-It should be said, however, that also the lateral behaviour of the wheelset can be affected by this change and that different values for both lateral forces and creepages can be obtained, leading to higher $T_y \gamma_y$ wear numbers.
+The use of the torque limiter in the AIR wheelset allows to manage (limit) in some way the longitudinal forces at the wheelrail contact, leading in principle to a reduction of the T_x component and the associated γ_x creepage and therefore to a reduction of longitudinal wear number $T_x\gamma_x$.
+It should be said, however, that also the lateral behavior of the wheelset can be affected by this change and that different values for both lateral forces and creepages can be obtained, leading to higher $T_y\gamma_y$ wear numbers.
 This can be justified by the reduced steering capability of a wheelset equipped with torque limiters that leads to greater angles of attack and possibly larger lateral displacement of the wheelsets.

-3. THE REFERENCE CASE - ERRI WAGON
+3. The reference case - ERRI wagon

-3.1 Introduction
+3.1.
+Introduction

-In order to evaluate the effects on wear and RCF of a torque limiting device, the analysis of wheel-rail forces was conducted on a reference vehicle, i.e. the "ERRI wagon" present in the VI-Rail v.
-16.0 software library.
-It is a passenger car with two bogies equipped with anti-yaw dampers and a total of four wheelsets.
+In order to evaluate the effects on wear and RCF of a torquelimiting device, the analysis of wheel-rail forces was conducted on a reference vehicle, i.e. the "ERRI wagon" present in the VI-Rail v.
+16.0 software library [8] and used in the past as reference for a software codes benchmark [9].
+It is a passenger car with two bogies equipped with anti-vaw dampers and a total of four wheelsets.